 Since 1971, the UACA has sponsored a five mile road race, which takes place on the public streets of Upper Arlington.
 Adult registrants pay a registration fee that covers expenses paid to the race provider.
 A one mile fun run is held free of charge for children.
 UACA Directors and volunteers organize the race and provide traffic control along the race route at the direction of the Upper Arlington Police Department.

-The UACA raises about $120,000 a year to support its activities.
+The UACA raises 100% of its budget through fundraising to support its activities.
 Fundraising is undertaken through mail solicitations, personal solicitations, and donations made on the organization’s website.
 Over ninety percent of those funds are raised from individual contributions of between $10 and $25 per individual or family.
 The UACA raises most of these funds through an annual mailing sent to prior donors, which is followed by the “The Walk” – a door to door solicitation made by over 400 residents who volunteer their time over a weekend to raise money for the UACA and its activities.
 The UACA also solicits corporate contributions from companies that do business in the community.
-These funds typically total between $5,000 and $10,000 per year.